cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/01_presentation.md

 | **Total changed:**      | **2**    | **1**

-Qestions:
+Questions:

-- Tests on which level is more independent of others?
+- Tests on which level are more independent of others?
-- Tests on which level is more complex?
+- Tests on which level are more complex?
-- Tests on which level has more reason to break?
+- Tests on which level have more reason to break?

 ## What test qualities we expect?